php-fig/fig-standards/accepted/PSR-17-http-factory-meta.md

 - [shadowhand Dependency Inversion and PSR-7 Bodies](http://shadowhand.me/dependency-inversion-and-psr-7-bodies/)
 - [PHP-FIG mailing list thread discussing factories](https://groups.google.com/d/msg/php-fig/G5pgQfQ9fpA/UWeM1gm1CwAJ)
 - [PHP-FIG mailing list thread feedback on proposal](https://groups.google.com/d/msg/php-fig/piRtB2Z-AZs/8UIwY1RtDgAJ)

+## 9. Errata

+This recommendation initially omitted the following requirements.

+### 9.1 `StreamFactoryInterface::createStream()`

+The state of the created temporary resource was unspecified - per section 5.7, the requirement was added to position the temporary resource at the beginning of the stream.

+### 9.2 `StreamFactoryInterface::createStreamFromFile()`

+The state of the created temporary resource was unspecified - per section 5.7, the requirement was added to position the temporary resource at the beginning of the stream.

+### 9.3 `StreamFactoryInterface::createStreamFromResource()`

+The requirements did not specify whether this method might affect the state of the given resource - per section 5.7, the requirement was added to clarify that this method MUST NOT modify the position of the given resource.